-Facility Characteristics:
+Facility Characteristics

-The auditor's description of the audited facility should include details about the facility type, demographics and size of the inmate or resident population, numbers and type of staff positions, configuration and layout of the facility, numbers of housing units, description of housing units including any special housing units, a description of programs and services, including food service and recreation.
+The auditor's description of the audited Facility should include details about the Facility type, demographics and size of the resident, resident or detainee population, numbers and type of staff positions, configuration and layout of the Facility, numbers of housing units, description of housing units including any special housing units, a description of programs and services, including food service and recreation.
 The auditor should describe how these details are relevant to PREA implementation and compliance.